dmerand/readme-server/readme.markdown

 Usage is simple: you can just type `./readme-server.rb`, and then navigate to the host IP at port 8000 (eg <http://localhost:8000>).
 The `index.html` file is edited by default, but you can edit any of the other files by adjusting the URL (eg <http://localhost:8000/doc/readme.html> to view/edit this very file).

+To exit the server, type CTRL-C. The server will attempt to "rotate" your backup logs by running `bin/rotate_backups.sh`, which takes all but the last N (default 5) backups and TAR+GZIPs them to save space.
+You can also run this script manually should you so-desire.

 ## Options